Services for Full-Time Students

 Health Education and Health Promotion

-The UHS Health Promotion Office inspires UR students to LIVE, GROW, THRIVE!
-Our team provides a variety of health education and wellness programs, with a focus on the topics most meaningful to students: alcohol and other drugs, nutrition, healthcare IQ, relationships and sex, physical activity, and mental wellness.
+The UHS Health Promotion Office inspires students to LIVE, GROW, THRIVE!
+Our team provides a variety of health education and wellness programs, with a focus on the topics most meaningful to students: health equity, mental well-being, mindful university project, nourishment and body image, sexual health, and sleep.
 We provide programs, campus-wide events, and information to help students make informed decisions about their personal health.
-Check Health Promotion or call 273-5775 for more information.
-Check Health Topics Resources for information about a wide variety of topics.
+Check Health Promotion or call (585) 273-5775 for more information.

-Most laboratory tests and procedures are completed during a visit to UHS.
+Most laboratory tests are completed during a visit to UHS.
+UHS can provide PPD skin tests to patients.
 Patients needing X-rays are referred to the Department of Radiology at Strong Memorial Hospital.
 These services are not covered by the mandatory health fee.
-The UR Student Health Insurance Plan (Aetna) provides coverage for diagnostic laboratory tests, procedures, and x-rays.
+The UR Student Health Insurance Plan (Aetna) provides coverage for diagnostic laboratory tests and x-rays.
+If your health insurance doers not cover these charges, you will be financially responsible.

 Several non-prescription and prescription medications prescribed by UHS providers are available for purchase through the dispensaries at UHS offices, often at a lower cost than at a local pharmacy.
 The UR Student Health Insurance Plan (Aetna) includes coverage for prescription medications.
-The prescription drug discount card plan offered by Monroe County at no cost may be of interest.
-The discount card cannot be used for purchasing medications at UHS.
+If your health insurance does not cover these charges, you will be financially responsible.
+The prescription drug discount card plan offered by Monroe County at no cost may be of interest, however the discount card cannot be used for purchasing medications at UHS.

 Primary Care Services

-Primary care services include treatment for illnesses and injuries, management of ongoing medical problems, preventive health care and health education, women’s health care, and advice for health care concerns.
-The UHS clinical staff includes registered nurses, nurse practitioners, and physicians.
+Primary care services include treatment for illnesses and injuries, management of ongoing medical problems, preventive health care and health education, gynecological care, and advice for health care concerns.
+The UHS clinical staff includes physicians, advance practice providers and registered nurses.
 Visits to UHS are confidential.
-All full-time students have a primary care provider (PCP) at UHS.
+All full-time students are assigned a primary care provider (PCP) at UHS.
 You are encouraged to schedule appointments with your PCP whenever possible.
-Call 585-275-2662 to schedule an appointment.
+Please call (585) 275-2662 to schedule an appointment.

 Referrals to Specialists